 The original is on paper that was sold as ten inches by ten inches, but a careful measure shows one dimension to be about an eighth of an inch short.
 This was the first time I had noticed this deficiency on the block (glued pad of pre-stretched watercolor paper that buckles much less than taping a sheet down myself) even though I have already done a previous painting (will post that soon!).
 While I can fix that on the scan, the original is not quite square.
 I am not at all versed in the intricacies of framing art, so I don’t know if that will have an effect.

 Overall, I think this is my best landscape so far.
 Then again, this is only my fourth landscape I’ve done this year, so not a whole lot of competition there!
-I am asking $100 for the original, and will ship for the cost of packing and postage.
+I am asking $100 for the original, and do ship.
 Prints are available at my Pixels page, and apparel and accessories are at my RedBubble page for those who like to wear their art.